- No comments found

 Page Load Speed.
 The speed at which actual users are able to download your individual web pages is a Google ranking signal with growing importance.
 The content management system (CMS) that you select along with its configuration play a critical role in page speed.
 Just as important, is your web developer’s abilities to properly code an error-free website with fast loading pages.

 Hosting Provider.
-In addition to the page speed considerations listed above, you must carefully consider the choice of a website hosting service.
+In addition to the page speed considerations listed above, you must carefully consider the choice of a website hosting service as it's an essential part of SEO.
 Not all hosting companies are alike, and your choice may impact your SEO results.
 Google prefers secure websites with fast loading speeds, which requires a solid network infrastructure and optimized server configurations.

 Perform thorough research to determine the words and phrases that your target customers use when searching for what you offer.
 Focus on a few important (even niche) keywords that best describe your offering(s).
 Utilizing relevant keywords correctly throughout your website — on the pages on which they make the most sense — helps make your website visible and boosts your search engine rankings.
 Keywords should be carefully selected and utilized in your URLs, title tags, meta descriptions, page titles, heading tags, body content, internal link anchor text as well as certain image filenames and image alt tags.